LogtalkDotOrg/logtalk-for-vscode/README.md

 Precise code navigation and quick fixes require a Prolog backend that supports accessing read term starting line but only some backends (B-Prolog, GNU Prolog, JIProlog, SICStus Prolog, SWI-Prolog, Trealla Prolog, XVM, and YAP) provide accurate line numbers.
 This issue is fixed for ECLiPSe in version 7.2#5 when using Logtalk 3.96.0 or later.

 When using the "Make - Reload" command, spurious warnings may be reported when there are multiple modified files due to out-of-order compilation.
-Although the Logtalk `make` tool attempts to avoid or minimize such warnings, they may still occur as only a few backends provide time stamps with sub-second accuracy.
+Although the Logtalk `make` tool attempts to avoid or minimize such warnings, they may still occur (e.g. due to circular dependencies).
 See the `make` tool documentation for details.

 If you're migrating from the old "VSC-Logtalk" extension, you may see duplicated context menu items even after uninstalling it.
 If that happens, delete any extension leftovers in the `%USERPROFILE%\.vscode\extensions` (for Windows) or `~/.vscode/extensions` (for Linux and macOS) directory.